 There are nearly 3 million people in the Lower Mainland region.
 Metro Vancouver, including the City of Langley, has a regional population of 2.3 million with a 5-year growth rate of 9.3%.
 The neighbouring Fraser Valley Regional District has a population of 278,000 with a 5-year growth rate of 8%.

-The City of Langley is only 10 square kilometers and has a population of 26,000.
+The City of Langley is only 10 square kilometres and has a population of approximately 29,000.
 It is surrounded by Langley Township with a population of 104,000, and neighbours Surrey with a population of 463,000, and shares an averaged area growth rate in excess of 16.6%.
 (2011 CENSUS) Population projections in the area are expected to double over the next decade.

 The City of Langley enjoys a local trading population of 275,000 people, representing a $3.84 billion trade market with an average household income of about $95,000, higher than the BC average.
 (Retail Trade Area Study, 2012).

 The cost of living in Langley is significantly lower than Vancouver.
 Housing is about 40% to 60% lower than Vancouver.